Aask42/TwitchCounter/aws-setup.md

    - `PUBLIC_DNS`: The EC2 public DNS name
    - `EC2_SSH_KEY`: The contents of your TwitchCounterKey.pem file

+6. **Cleaning Up Old Resources**:
+   The workflow automatically cleans up instances older than 7 days.
+To manually trigger a cleanup:

+   - Go to the Actions tab in your GitHub repository
+   - Select the "Deploy to AWS" workflow
+   - Click "Run workflow"
+   - Select "cleanup" from the environment dropdown
+   - Click "Run workflow"

 ### How It Works

 The GitHub Actions workflow: